List of The Grudge characters: Miyuki Nazawa

 Miyuki Nazawa (portrayed by Misako Uno) is a Japanese schoolgirl from Tokyo International High School, and one of Vanessa's best friends.
 She assists her in playing a mean prank on their classmate Allison Fleming, although she seems to be rather unsure of their visit at the Saeki house.
-She gets the curse for being in the house, and is the first of the 3 schoolgirls to be killed; while at a love hotel with her boyfriend Michael, Kayako tickles her under the covers, making her think it's Michael just by goofing around, and finally kills her by dragging her into the mirror behind the bed.
-When Allison is in Principal Dale's office for around the third time, she sees Miyuki, Vanessa, and her principal all returned as ghosts.
+She gets the curse for being in the house, and is the first of the 3 schoolgirls to be killed.
+When Allison is in Principal Dale's office for around the third time, she sees Miyuki, Vanessa, and her principal as ghosts.

+Miyuki is very loosely based on the character of the same name from Ju-On: The Grudge, though unlike her, Miyuki dies in the American remake.